Do we have ongoing commitment to infection control in our practice?

 How much will my endodontic therapy cost?

-Your initial consultation appointment may cost up to $300 which includes X-Rays and 3D imaging if required.
+Your initial consultation appointment may cost between $300 – $400 which includes X-Rays and 3D imaging if required.
 After your consultation, your endodontist will be better able to give you an idea of what your treatment will entail, including the number of appointments.
-Prior to commencement of treatment, you will be sent a quote so you are fully aware of expected costs.
+Prior to commencement of treatment, you will be sent a written quote so you are fully aware of expected costs.
 If you have private health insurance extras cover, you may be able to claim a rebate from your insurer.
-Our friendly reception staff can assist with providing you the item numbers so that you can check your available rebate with your private health insurer.
+Our friendly reception team can assist with providing you the item numbers so that you can check your available rebate with your private health insurer.
 If you would like to better understand how private health funds determine rebates, you can do so on the Australian Dental Association’s website.

 Will I need to return for follow up appointments after my treatment is completed?

 After endodontic therapy a review of healing is required which may occur 6 to 12 months after the procedure was finished.
 In some circumstances this is not required however your endodontist will advise you of this at the time of treatment.
 Our reception team will send a reminder notice to you when you are due for a recall appointment.

 We will take every measure to ensure that your procedure is in no way uncomfortable or painful.
 If treatment is needed, we will inject a small amount of anaesthetic to gently numb a concentrated area of your mouth.
 For most patients, the feeling of numbness usually subsides after 2-3 hours.